-To load a tape cartridge:
+To load a tape cartridge, do the following:

-- 1. Make sure that the 20/40GB 4MM Internal Tape Drive power is on. - 2.
-Grasp the cartridge by the outer edges, with the window side up and the write-protect switch facing you.
+1. Make sure that the 20/40GB 4MM Internal Tape Drive power is on.

+2. Grasp the cartridge by the outer edges, with the window-side up and the write-protect switch facing you.

-Note: See "Setting the Write-Protect Switch" on page 22 to make sure that the write-protect switch is properly set.
+Note: See "Setting the Write-Protect Switch" on page 24 to make sure that the write-protect switch is properly set.